Protect Yourself at Work: A Series of Print and Video Materials for Spanish-speaking Immigrant WorkersPosted on by

 Nura Sadeghpour, MPH, is a Health Communication Specialist in the NIOSH Office of the Director.

-This is the first in a series of blogs describing the development and purpose of the Protéjase educational materials.
-These materials were created as part of NIOSH’s mission to conduct research and determine effective ways of delivering occupational safety and health information.
+This is the first post in a series of blogs describing the development and purpose of the Protéjase educational materials.
+Additional blogs include: Illustrating the Point: Choosing the right ART for the message; Illustrating the Point: Choosing the right ARTIST for the message; and A Partnership: NIOSH and Mexican Consulates help support the health and safety of workers.
+The Protéjase materials were created as part of NIOSH’s mission to conduct research and determine effective ways of delivering occupational safety and health information.
 Organizations that serve Spanish-speaking immigrant workers can use these materials to encourage workers to think about their health and safety on the job and to seek assistance if they have a related question or concern.
 NIOSH released the Protéjase materials during Labor Rights Week in August 2015 and they can be found at http://go.usa.gov/362PH (English) and http://go.usa.gov/362E4 (Spanish).